Lex71/rmt.api/README.md

 > NOTE: if each available table has less than the desired number of guest, the operator can mark more tables.

-> NOTE: At client side, found tables get filtered by seats (by default as greater or equal to the number of guests), but such default can be disabled, allowing an optimized composition of tables to fit the number of guests.
+> NOTE: At client side, found tables get filtered by seats (by default, when seats are greater or equal to the number of guests), but such default can be disabled, allowing an optimized composition of tables to fit the number of guests, when there aren't big enough single tables.

 #### 1.1.3 Registration